Picking

 Soft tolerance

-Soft tolerance means that it is not possible to under-pick by setting a percentage value.
-The value that can be picked is between the original ordered amount minus the set percentage and the original ordered amount.
+Soft tolerance prevents under-picking beyond a set percentage.
+The pickable amount is between the ordered amount minus the tolerance percentage and the originally ordered amount.

 Example